sunmont/dotnet-angular-service/readme.md

 \# E-commerce Application

 This is a full-stack e-commerce application built with .NET Core, Angular, and other related technologies.
-The application showcases a standard e-commerce platform with product listings, a shopping basket, and user authentication.
+The application showcases a standard platform with product listings,.. and user authentication.

 ## Technologies Used